Knives

 The Shun Classic 7-Inch Santoku is the better knife for most cooks.
 It handles more tasks, holds a premium edge, and serves as a single-knife solution if that’s what your kitchen requires.
 It earns its premium price point if you maintain it properly and cook across protein and vegetable categories regularly.

-The Masutani VG1 Nakiri is the better knife for cooks who do high-volume vegetable prep and already have a general-purpose knife handling protein.
-If your weeknight cooking skews heavily vegetable-forward, whether that’s stir-fries, roasted vegetables, salads, or plant-based cooking in general, the nakiri outperforms the santoku at the specific tasks that dominate your prep.
-Getting both for less than the price of one high-end chef’s knife is worth considering.
-(I realize that sounds like a convenient conclusion, but the math on it is actually straightforward.)
+The Yoshihiro VG10 Nakiri is the better knife for cooks who do high-volume vegetable prep and already have a general-purpose knife handling protein.
+If your weeknight cooking skews heavily vegetable-forward — whether that’s stir-fries, roasted vegetables, salads, or plant-based cooking in general — the nakiri outperforms the santoku at the specific tasks that dominate your prep.
+Both knives sit at a premium price point, so the decision comes down to specialization: one knife that does everything adequately, or one knife that does vegetable work exceptionally.

-My advice is this: if you’re choosing one knife and you cook everything, take the Shun.
-If you’re adding a second knife to a collection that already handles meat and fish, and your prep is mostly vegetables, the Masutani is the more useful purchase and your cooking will improve in the specific moments that matter.
+My advice is this: if you’re choosing one knife and you cook everything, take the Shun Classic 7-Inch Santoku.
+If you’re adding a second knife to a collection that already handles meat and fish, and your prep is mostly vegetables, the Yoshihiro VG10 Hammered Damascus Nakiri 165mm is the more useful purchase and your cooking will improve in the specific moments that matter.

 For a wider look at what belongs on your cutting board setup, browse the full knife and sharpener recommendations on the site.